Nobel Prize-Winning Economist Says Bitcoin 'Ought to be Outlawed' - Slashdot

 In these days of howaboutism, is some times gets hard to tell!

+We should listen to him, but always while keeping in mind that he's only trying to help himself, not us.

+Never trust anyone with your money that doesn't lose when you lose.

 The fraud being perpetrated.
-(Score:4, Insightful)
+(Score:5, Insightful)

 Re: (Score:3)